-According to the 2022 American Community Survey estimates, the median age of Charlottesville residents is 32.4 years, which is likely influenced by the university population.
+According to 2022 American Community Survey estimates, the median age of Charlottesville residents is 32.4 years, which is likely influenced by the university population.
 The median age of Albemarle residents is notably older, at 38.6 years.
 According to the U.S. Census Bureau, the national and statewide median age for comparison is 39 years.
-The age pyramid below highlights the relatively large number of those aged 25-34 and 20-24, which likely reflects the large undergraduate and graduate student body at the University of Virginia.
+The age pyramid below highlights the relatively large number of those aged 20-24, which likely reflects the large undergraduate student body at the University of Virginia.